- Ph.D., Electrical Engineering, University of Minnesota, June 1993

-I teach courses in digital and analog integrated circuit design, digital signal processing, probability with engineering applications, VLSI architectures and algorithms for communications and signal processing.
+I teach courses in digital and analog integrated circuit design, digital signal processing, probability with engineering applications, VLSI architectures and algorithms for machine learning, communications and signal processing.

 Undergraduate Research Opportunities

-Research opportunities exist for the creative, enthusiastic and hardworking undergraduate in the areas of integrated circuit design, VLSI architectures for DSP and communications, and applied signal processing and communication system design.
+Research opportunities exist for the creative, enthusiastic and hardworking undergraduate in the areas of integrated circuit design, VLSI architectures for DSP and communications, and machine learning implementations.

 - Jack Kilby Professorship, Department of Electrical and Computer Engineering, 2012